dcolli23/jgrapht/README.md

 ### Contribution

 Your contributions are always welcome and appreciated.
-Following are the things you can do to contribute to this project.
+Following are the things you can do to contribute to this project:

 1. **Report a bug**
-If you think you have encountered a bug, and I should know about it, feel free to report it using the "Issues" tab in the bitbucket repository and I will take care of it.
+If you think you have encountered a bug, feel free to report it using the "Issues" tab in the bitbucket repository and I will take care of it.

 2. **Request a feature**
-You can also request for a feature using the issue tracker by selecting "proposal" when prompted by the "Kind" dialogue.
+You can also request the addition of a feature using the issue tracker by selecting "proposal" when prompted by the "Kind" dialogue.

 # Credit/Acknowledgment
 The following is a list of contributors to the Grapht project